 - Academic writing: an introduction [print]

 Plagiarism is the unacknowledged use of other people's ideas or work.
 It is a serious academic offence.
 Take the Understanding and Avoiding Plagiarism Tutorial to test your knowledge of plagiarism.
 For more information about what constitutes plagiarism and how to avoid it, see the Library guide.

 Citation management tools

-To learn how to generate your works-cited list and in-text citations automatically, see Citation Management Software.
+To learn how to generate your works-cited list and in-text citations automatically, see Citation Management Software and tools.